enchant97/file-sync-protocol/prototypes/proto-2b/README.md

 - Very basic error correction
 - Dummy Handshake
-- Send one real file from client to server
+- Send real file(s) from client to server
   - Handle resend of missing file packets
   - Send chunks in blocks and verify at each block (receiver get's a more ordered send if there is packet loss)
   - Blocks are entirely handled by the sender, receiver does not need to keep track of them (reduces complexity)